sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 * basic functionality, like contract name and pausing (https://github.com/sgerogia/hello-stablecoin-2/blob/v2/chain/test/ProvableGBP_base_test.ts)
 * end-to-end logical flow (method and event payload) (https://github.com/sgerogia/hello-stablecoin-2/blob/v2/chain/test/ProvableGBP_e2e_flow_test.ts)
 * encryption/decryption, simulating the behaviour of the user's wallet and TPP's process (https://github.com/sgerogia/hello-stablecoin-2/blob/v2/chain/test/ProvableGBP_mintRequest_test.ts)

-For encryption/decryption we need to work with what is supported by the Metamask wallet.
-This is what our end users will use once we have our UI in-place.
-We will use the [eth-sig-util library] https://metamask.github.io/eth-sig-util/index.html
-Under the hood it supports `Curve25519, XSalsa20 and Poly1305` https://github.com/MetaMask/eth-sig-util/blob/v5.0.0/src/encryption.ts#L39 as defined in NaCl

 Reader can extend the unit test suite as an exercise to cover edge cases etc